linozen/exocortex/content/refs/python-for-everybody.md

 There were 1797 subject lines in mbox.txt
 ```

-Obviously, the code above does not know how to handle unexpected or
+Obviously, the code above does not know how to handle unexpected or faulty user
-faulty user input gracefully.
-To solve this, remember what `try` and
+input gracefully.
+To solve this, remember what `try` and `expect` can do for
-`expect` can do for you.
+you.

-#### Using `try`, `except` and `open` {#using-try-except-and-open}
+#### Using `try`, `except` and `open`

-We can use the aforementioned error handling structures to fix the flaw
+We can use the aforementioned error handling structures to fix the flaw in the
-in the program:
+program:

 ```python
 fname = input('Enter the file name: ')